SAMPE 2018 new products target next-generation aircraft

 CompositesWorld caught up with a few of the innovations in the works or just introduced:

-- Solvay Composite Materials (Alpharetta, GA, US) announced FusePly, an epoxy-based film that is designed to co-cure on top of a prepreg and provide a chemically active surface that reacts with functional groups in adhesives to create a covalently bonded structure.
-Solvay officials at SAMPE noted that FusePly’s chemically active surface differentiates it from traditional adhesive surface preparations, like peel ply and plasma treatment, which provide mechanical bonding only.
-FusePly, which Solvay hopes will allow aerospace OEMs and fabricators to reduce mechanical fastener use, is compatible with 149-177°C amine-cured epoxy adhesives and is designed specifically for stringer-to-skin bonding applications.
+- Solvay Composite Materials (Alpharetta, GA, US) announced FusePly, an epoxy-based film that is designed to co-cure with a prepreg and provide a chemically active surface that reacts with functional groups in adhesives to create a covalently bonded structure.
+Solvay officials at SAMPE noted that FusePly’s chemically active surface differentiates it from traditional composite surface preparations, like peel ply and plasma treatment, which provide mechanical bonding only.
+FusePly, which Solvay believes will allow aerospace OEMs and fabricators to create reliable bonds and reduce mechanical fastener use, is compatible with 149-177°C amine-cured epoxy prepregs and is designed specifically for secondary or co-bond applications such as stringer-to-skin bonding.
 It can be processed in or out of the autoclave, is not affected by moisture or out time, and is said to have no mixed-mode failure.
-Solvay says the first applications of FusePly will be in unmanned aerial vehicles (UAVs).
+Solvay says that many OEMs are in the process of determining suitable applications for this technology.

+Solvay’s FusePly is designed to provide a chemically active surface that is friendly to adhesive bonding.
+The resulting covalent bond could help aerospace OEMs reduce use of mechanical fasteners in aircraft manufacture.

 - Hexion (Columbus, OH, US) introduced Epon FlameX, a halogen-free, non-particulate, non-additive chemistry for epoxies that provides strong fire/smoke/toxicity (FST) performance in aerospace, rail and marine interiors applications.
 It’s comprised of EPON FlameX Resin 9600 cured with EPIKURE FlameX Curing Agent 9700.
 This self-extinguishing resin meets the following standards: 60s vertical burn FAR25.853(a); smoke toxicity BSS7239; smoke density BSS7238.
 Epon FlameX can be used with resin transfer molding (RTM), infusion, filament winding and prepreg-based processes.
 It cures at 150°C and offers glass transition temperatures of 100°C (entry level), 130°C (intermediate level) and 190°C (advanced).